Nuremberg – Regensburg

 Nuremberg – Regensburg railway line: What is planned?

-Other lines in Bavaria will undergo a general renovation once the Nuremberg – Regensburg works have been completed.
+Other lines in Bavaria will undergo a corridor renovation once the Nuremberg – Regensburg works have been completed.
 You can find more information about the project here.

 Answers to frequently asked questions

-Our FAQs contain frequently asked questions and answers about replacement services for regional trains during the general renovation between Nuremberg and Regensburg in 2026.
-Further questions and answers will be added in due course.
+Our FAQs contain frequently asked questions and answers about replacement services for regional trains during the corridor renovation between Nuremberg and Regensburg in 2026.

 Where can I find the timetable information for the replacement services?